microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

     env.close()
     ```

-    > **Note**: Uncomment the line starting with `env.render` if you want to see how the environment executes.
+    ✅ Uncomment the line starting with env.render if you want to see how the environment executes.
 Otherwise you can execute it in the background, which is faster.
 We will use this "invisible" execution during our Q-Learning process.

 ## The Q-Table structure